tanglef/tanglef.github.io/index.md

 ## Next position

-Actively looking for a postdoctoral position in applied Machine Learning and computer science beginning 10-2024.
+Postdoc in Machine Learning and computer.
+(Don't hesitate to contact me if you have any opportunities!)

 ## General